BSS/OSS Academy

 When It Works

-You have well-defined API boundaries (or can introduce them).
-Individual capabilities can be isolated and replaced.
-Works especially well for SOM, catalog, or inventory where clear TMF API boundaries exist.
+Well-defined API boundaries exist or can be introduced.
+Works well for SOM, catalog, or inventory with clear TMF API boundaries.

 Hidden Complexity

 The routing/facade layer becomes a critical dependency.
-State consistency across old and new implementations is hard.
-The "last 20%" of legacy traffic is always the hardest to migrate.
+State consistency across old and new is hard.
+The last 20% of legacy traffic is always the hardest.

 Impacted domains: Varies — typically one domain at a time (catalog, then COM, then SOM)Timeline: 6–12 months per capability, 3–5 years for full migration